Publish date: 2022/02/28 Update date: 2023/03/03

 </style>

-The example above is a simple and clean way to add custom classes and styles to your component from a parent component.
-The problem is, that doesn’t work!
-To make it work, you need to change some stuff in MyComponent.svelte:
+At first glance, this seems like a simple and clean way to add custom classes and styles to your component from a parent component.
+However, there's a problem - it won't work!
+To make it work, you need to make some changes to MyComponent.svelte.

 <script>